 Meal preparations for Thanksgiving went well.
 Robert, Betsy, Sarah and John worked together in the kitchen to roast the turkey, make the pies, and fix the rest of the dinner.
 I stayed out of the kitchen, sitting in the adjacent great room where I could hear and watch the activity.
 I took care of cleaning up when the others needed a break.

 We had Thanksgiving dinner after my nap.
 The food was delicious, and the conversation around the table lively.
 All five of us are on the same page on social and political issues, so we didn’t have to avoid those topics.
 We continued to sit around the table and visit after dessert.

 I was growing tired when the discussion became more intense.
 It was hard for me to follow, so I just listened.
 When the impassioned conversation began to overwhelm me I said, “Enough!
 I can’t take it anymore.
 You all can clean up and continue your conversation.
 I’m going to my room.”
 Then I walked out.

-Call out: Don’t wait until you’re overwhelmed to take a break.
+Don’t wait until you’re overwhelmed to take a break.

 My family cleaned up and went for a walk while I regrouped.
 The rest of the weekend went well.
 All of us were grateful for our time together as a family.

 Based on our Thanksgiving experience Robert and I discussed changes to improve our time together at Christmas.
 The first thing to address was my feeling that I was banished to our room when I was getting overloaded, as if I were a child.
 Upon reflection, I realized that I was seeking a quiet place to which I could retreat and rejuvenate.
 Deciding to go to a quiet space feels better psychologically than “being sent to my room.”